Forever Amber (novel): Plot

-Amber attracts the attention of Bess, Black Jack's former lover, whose jealous behavior towards Amber results in Bess being kicked out.
-Bess avenges herself by turning in Black Jack and his conspirators.
-Amber manages to escape and happens upon Michael, who offers her his protection.
-She becomes his mistress.
+Upon her arrival at Whitefriers, Amber instantly attracted the jealous attention of Bess, Black Jack's former lover, whose constant jealous behavior towards Amber finally results in Bess being kicked out.
+Bess, enraged with jealousy and hate, avenges herself by setting up a trap for Black Jack, Amber, and his conspirators during their next robbery.
+Black Jack is caught and sentenced to death, Bess is also arrested due to her criminal background and sent to prison.
+Amber manages to escape and she happens upon Michael in the street, who offers her a place to stay and protection in return for a sexual relationship.
+Amber, having no where else to go, and frightened of being arrested, moves in and becomes his mistress.

 Terrified that her debts will one day catch up with her, Amber learns that actors are protected from arrest (through being servants of the King) and uses her connections to find a position with the King's Company.
 Though she is not a great actress, Amber uses her beauty to earn larger parts, hoping to attract the attention of a man who can afford to keep her as his mistress.
 She catches the eye of Captain Rex Morgan, the paramour of fellow actress Beck Marshall, and succeeds in persuading him to pay to keep her.
 Morgan falls in love with Amber and offers to marry her, but she resists, wanting a wealthier husband.
 Amber eventually attracts the attention of the King and sleeps with him twice before his mistress, Barbara Palmer, intervenes.
 Depressed, Amber decides to marry Rex, but Bruce returns from his travels, and Amber realizes she is still in love with him.
 This leads to a duel between Bruce and Rex, resulting in Rex dying and Bruce leaving once more.

-Now bereft Amber falls deeper into prostitution.
+Now bereft, Amber falls deeper into prostitution.
 Shunned and unwell following an abortion, she flees to Tunbridge Wells where she meets a rich elderly widower, Samuel Dangerfield, and seduces him into marriage by pretending to be a modest young widow.
 Dangerfield's puritanical family is horrified, though she becomes friends with his daughter Jemima, who is only a few years younger than herself.
 Amber discovers her new husband is financing Bruce, and re-starts her affair with him, hoping to conceive a child she can pass off as her husband's.
 Amber becomes pregnant then discovers her stepdaughter is also pregnant by Bruce, who abandons both of them.
 Amber finds a suitable husband for Jemima and is left extremely wealthy after Samuel dies.
 Shortly after their child is born Bruce returns, and both he and Amber contract plague.
 They both survive but Bruce abandons her again, and Amber decides to marry for a third time, to the avaricious but influential Earl of Radclyffe.